czi-ai/DrugMechCounterfactuals/README.md

 Python code for the evaluation framework can be found under the `src/` sub-directory.
 Requirements for using the code are listed in `requirements.txt`.
 The code has been tested with Python version 3.11.5, but should also work with more recent versions.

-As an example setup for using the code (using the environment variable `PROJDIR` to point to the path where DrugMechCounterfactuals has been cloned, e.g. `PROJDIR=/Users/Me/Projects/DrugMechCounterfactuals`):
+Shown below is an example setup for using the code.
+For convenience, we will use the environment variable `PROJDIR` to refer to the path where DrugMechCounterfactuals has been cloned, e.g. `PROJDIR=/Users/Me/Projects/DrugMechCounterfactuals`.
+Note that this environment variable is not needed by the code or the setup process.

 1. Create a virtual environment for the project, e.g.